legitosaurus/intelli-lab/README.md

 comes into play: the first time an issue is started, a new local task is created and activated (which also activates the associated working context).
 If an active issue is stopped the default task is activated but the linkage between issue and local task remains.
 In case an issue is started again the already linked task is re-activated.
 The local task is removed only after the linked issue has been closed.

+For an exhaustive list of all features, see the [changelog](CHANGELOG.md).

 ## Motivation behind this project